-The MA Illustration course encourages practitioners to question the nature of their practice and its context and position relative to the creative industries.
+Our MA Illustration Course encourages you to question the nature of your practice and its context and position relative to the creative industries.

 The course allows you to further refine your creative identity, offering a bridge between HE and professional illustration practice.
 It offers a great opportunity for creative professionals to return to university in order to reflect upon their creative practice and change direction.

 There is no intention to build a house style, we are interested in attracting diverse contemporary practitioners to the course who are able to think and self initiate work independently within a contemporary illustration context.

 The course is structured and delivered in order to encourage and support you in developing your own distinct visual language, recognising an expansive understanding of contemporary illustration through the exploration of relationships between illustrator as author, audience and context.